skyfielders/python-skyfield/skyfield/documentation/api-position.rst

 .. autoclass:: Apparent
    :members:

+   This class inherits the methods of is parent class :class:`ICRF` as well as the orientation of its axes in space.

 Geocentric position relative to the Earth
 =========================================

 .. autoclass:: Geocentric
    :members:

+   This class inherits the methods of is parent class :class:`ICRF` as well as the orientation of its axes in space.

 Geometric instantaneous position between two objects
 ====================================================

 .. autoclass:: Geometric
    :members:

+   This class inherits the methods of is parent class :class:`ICRF` as well as the orientation of its axes in space.

 Building a position from right ascension and declination
 ========================================================